jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

     nocerts.example.com       CAA 0 issue ";"

-An issue Property Tag where the issuevalue does not match the ABNF grammar MUST be treated the same as one specifying an empty issuer-domain-name.
+An issue Property Tag where the issue-value does not match the ABNF grammar MUST be treated the same as one specifying an empty issuer-domain-name.
 For example, the following malformed CAA RRSet forbids issuance:

     malformed.example.com     CAA 0 issue "%%%%%"

-CAA authorizations are additive; thus, the result of specifying both an empty issuer-domain-name and a non-empty issue-domain-name  is the same as specifying just the non-empty issuer-domain-name.
+CAA authorizations are additive; thus, the result of specifying both an empty issuer-domain-name and a non-empty issuer-domain-name  is the same as specifying just the non-empty issuer-domain-name.

-An Issuer MAY choose to specify issuer-parameters that further constrain the issue of certificates by that Issuer, for example, specifying that certificates are to be subject to specific validation polices, billed to certain accounts, or issued under specific trust
+An Issuer MAY choose to specify parameters that further constrain the issue of certificates by that Issuer, for example, specifying that certificates are to be subject to specific validation polices, billed to certain accounts, or issued under specific trust